[tight beam, M8, tra. @n4.29.313.1841]

 The other picture was darker and crowded with people; Lemahr could see that it was the taproom of the tavern he had stayed at.
 A red circle appeared, ringing one particular hooded face in a shadowed part of the bar.

-"Ah," Lemahr said, "So either or both of them could have seen me, might remember me from those encounters?"
+"Ah," Lemahr said, shaking his head, "So either or both of them could have seen me, might remember me from those encounters?"

 There was a rustling, fluttering noise from behind them.
 Everybody spun around.
 A low table at the other end of the accommodation section was suddenly covered by sheets of highly authentic-looking parchment with what could easily be mistaken for a charcoal drawing showing the face and upper body of both the man and woman Lemahr had seen in Brunanburh.
 Fremtahl scooted over and picked one up, studying the reproduction with evident approval.